List of awards and nominations received by Lali Espósito: Silver Condor Awards

+Silver Condor Series Awards

+In 2022, the ACCA announced that they would be awarding not only film but series excellency.

+Video Prisma Awards

 Viña del Mar International Song Festival

 The Viña del Mar International Song Festival is a music festival that has been held annually during the 3rd week of February in Viña del Mar, Chile.
 Started in 1960, it is the oldest and largest music festival in Latin America.